 3.1 Introduction

+According to the top level document 3GPP TR 21.900 Technical Specification Group working methods[1] clause 4.1.
+“Where appropriate, the three-stage methodology defined in ITU-T Recommendation I.130 should be employed”.
+This means that technical specification groups like SA5 need to decide when to use and when not to use the methodology.

-In some cases where external industry de facto standard solutions are used the Stage 1-2-3 standardization and documentation methodology is not suitable to use and should be partly disregarded.
-[1] clause 4.1. specifies “Where appropriate, the three-stage methodology defined in ITU-T Recommendation I.130 should be employed”.
-We would like to discuss when is it appropriate.
+In a small subset of cases, where external industry de facto standard solutions are used by SA5, the Stage 1-2-3 standardization and documentation methodology is not suitable for use and should be simplified.

+The goal of this paper is to agree that in these cases we should not spend unnecessary time and effort trying to create stage2 and stage3 documentation strictly following the usual methodology.

 3GPP SA5 specifications are built on a foundation and infrastucture specified in other standardization bodies and industry organizations.
 Examples include IP, HTTP, Netconf, OpenApi etc.

 If a solution is already available and widely accepted by the industry we should reuse it instead of forcing a completely new solution for an existing problem.
 Often there are existing, widely used SW packages implemented for these external industry solutions.
 Reimplementing these just for the sake of 3GPP SA5 will result in high costs, inferior SW and a SW maintenance nightmare.